ilianaportugal/Movie_Genre_Prediction/README.md

 # Movie Genre Prediction
 ## Purpose
-The purpose of this project is to create a neural network model that can predict a movie genre based on the description.
+The purpose of this project is to create a neural network model that can predict a movie Genre based on the Description.
 I completed this project to explore Natural Language Processing (NLP), which is a machine learning technology that gives computers the ability to interpret, analyze, manipulate and comprehend human language.
 The process for completing this project includes:

 (1) Data Cleaning/Preparation